 The leftmost column of the memory map indicates the register address, and the default value is shown in the second rightmost column.
 The Bit 7 (MSB) column is the start of the default hexadecimal value given.
-For example, Address 0x09, the clock register, has a default value of 0x01, meaning that Bit 7 = 0, Bit 6 = 0, Bit 5 = 0, Bit 4 = 0, Bit 3 = 0, Bit 2 = 0, Bit 1 = 0, and Bit 1 = 0, Bit 1 = 0,
+For example, Address 0x09, the clock register, has a default value of 0x01, meaning that Bit 7 = 0, Bit 6 = 0, Bit 5 = 0, Bit 4 = 0, Bit 3 = 0, Bit 2 = 0, Bit 1 = 0, and Bit 0 = 1, or 0000 0001 in binary.
+This setting is the default for the duty cycle stabilizer in the on condition.
+By writing a 0 to Bit 0 of this address, followed by 0x01 in Register 0xFF (the transfer bit), the duty cycle stabilizer is turned off.
+It is important to follow each writing sequence with a transfer bit to update the SPI registers.

-All registers except Register 0x00, Register 0x02, Register 0x04, Register 0x05, and Register 0xFF are buffered with a master slave latch and require writing to the transfer bit.
+All registers except Register 0x00, Register 0x04, Register 0x05, and Register 0xFF are buffered with a master slave latch and require writing to the transfer bit.
 For more information on this and other functions, consult the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.